 Which should I choose: Food Preparation and Nutrition or Hospitality and Catering?

 You can only select one of them.
 To help you decide, below is a quick summary:

-Food Preparation and Nutrition Hospitality and Catering 50% exam 40% exam 50% NEA projects 60% controlled assessment Learn about nutrition and health, food science and food processing, choice and planning and how the hospitality and catering industry is structured Each course will cover the same amount of practical lessons
+Food Preparation and Nutrition Hospitality and Catering 50% exam 40% exam 50% NEA projects 60% controlled assessment Learn about nutrition and health, food science Learn about commercial practice, menu and meal and food processing, choice and provenance planning and how the hospitality and catering industry is structured Each course will cover the same amount of practical lessons

-For further information, please see Mrs J Revell - Subject Teacher.
+For further information, please see Mrs J Revell.